 We made up a fair amount of time over the course of the week by moving through the feed stations quickly.
 Before we reached the two feed stations each day we would have a clear idea of what we needed food and hydration wise and would ensure that we moved through the transition in a matter of minutes.
 This is the best way to make it to the finish line a little bit earlier without expending any extra energy.

 4. Get your bike set-up right

 Spending time perfecting your bike set up is well worth the energy.
-I fiddle around with various options for my food etc. and was glad I did it before race day.
-Ensure that everything in good mechanical order too.
+I fiddled around with various options for my food etc. and was glad I did it before race day.
+Ensure that everything is in good mechanical order too.
 I would strongly recommend starting the race with fresh brake pads to avoid having to replace them during the week.
 It is also worth visiting the on-site mechanics during the race itself to ensure everything is in working order.
 I am fortunate enough to ride a Scott who was one of the sponsors of the event, as part of the deal they offered a free service every night – my bike came back in better condition than it went out in!

 5. Bring lots of fuel

 There are only two feed stations each day at the TransAlp mountain bike race.
 If like me you are going to be riding close enough to the back of the pack, you will be out on the course for an average of seven hours per day.
 It is really important to make sure you have enough to see yourself through as the cake and fruit at the official stops is definitely not enough.